matthewGrinde/stunning-doodle/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)

+Student Textbook Helper

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The output would contain the aile number, how many books are left, and the name the book.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.